Justine is a writer, teacher, mother and mountain bike rider.

 Get out your bank and credit card statements for the last two months.
 Think about your definition of "groceries" and your list of stores.
 Circle those transactions and enter them into a column on a spreadsheet or on a piece of paper and add them up for each month.

 Do you use cash to buy groceries?
 Make sure to include these expenses too.

 Typical Monthly Grocery Budgets

 Set Your Budget

 When I added up the last two months of my grocery expenses, I could not believe it.
-I was spending between $1,000-$1,200 a month on groceries.
-I googled typical grocery budgets for 3 people and decided that I could easily save between $300-$500 every month by setting my budget at $750.
+I was spending between $1,000 and $1,200 a month on groceries.
+I Googled typical grocery budgets for three people and decided that I could easily save between $300 and $500 every month by setting my budget at $750.

 Now that you have set your budget, how are you going to keep track of your expenses during the month?